future-looks-bright/Data-Science-Projects/README.md

 # Data-Science-Projects
-this is a display for personal data science projects
+this is a display for personal data science projects.
-cheers to a fresh start
+cheers to a new start.